Rubbish In, Resources Out

 A strategic design report for Design for London and the Greater London Authority investigating urban waste treatment facilities

-In Autumn 2007 we won a competition to carry out a research project for the GLA and Design for London, to write a report exploring the concept of dealing with London's domestic waste within the city.
+This is a competition-winning piece of research for the GLA and Design for London to write a report exploring the concept of dealing with London's domestic waste within the city.

 ‘Rubbish In, Resources Out’, was launched in September 2008 and developed with Ove Arup and Partners.
 This strategic report addresses the ambition of the London Plan to make London self-sufficient in terms of domestic waste treatment, addressing its urban impact and bringing a new typology of buildings into the city.